MicrosoftDocs/architecture-center/docs/framework/resiliency/monitor-model.md

 ## Related links

-- For information on monitoring metrics, see [Azure Monitor Metrics overview](/azure/azure-monitor/platform/data-platform-metrics).
+- For information on monitoring metrics, see [Azure Monitor Metrics overview](https://docs.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics).
-- For information on using Application Insights, see [Instrumenting an application with Application Insights](/azure/azure-monitor/app/app-insights-overview).
+- For information on using Application Insights, see [What is Application Insights?](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview)
-- For information on telemetry correlation, see [Telemetry correlation in Application Insights](/azure/azure-monitor/app/correlation).

 Go back to the main article: [Monitoring](monitor-checklist.md)